 People have to understand those spiritual workers have to charge a fair amount they deem worthy of their services.

-Yes, reputable workers and readers charge or accept donations because there must be an energy exchange in every work we do.
+Yes, reputable workers and readers charge or accept donations because our work must have an energy exchange.
 Second, the spells, readings, and healings we perform on behalf of our clients should be valued and treasured.
-As Matthew 6:19-20, "where your treasure is, there your heart will also be."
+As Matthew 6:19-20, "Where your treasure is, there your heart will also be."

 Even Jesus himself didn't work for free.
 Jesus and his disciples received donations.
 He actually appointed Judas Iscariot as their treasurer (John 12:6).
-They received monetary payments and donations as well as food, clothing, and shelter for their work from their followers.
+Their followers also gave them monetary payments and donations, as well as food, clothing, and shelter for their work.

 In Luke 10, Jesus sent his disciples out for their preaching and healing ministry with instructions to accept food and shelter from those to whom they preached.
 As Jesus said in that particular chapter, a worker deserves a wage: "When you enter a house, first say, 'Peace to this house.'
 If someone who promotes peace is there, your peace will rest on them; if not, it will return to you.
 Stay there, eating and drinking whatever they give you, for the worker deserves his wages.
 Do not move around from house to house."
 (Luke 10:5-7)